Le Antichità di Ercolano Esposte: Contents

 Despite the title, the Antichità di Ercolano shows objects from all the excavations the Bourbons undertook around the Gulf of Naples.

 These include Pompeii, Stabiae, and two sites in Herculaneum: Resina and Portici.

 The book displays a high level of scholarship for the time, and the engravings are of high quality.

 Most engravings show the frame, if known, have a measurement scale, and are accompanied by a scholarly essay.

 Some of the smaller objects do not have entries, but are reproduced as unnamed headpieces or tailpieces.

 There are about 619 copperplate engravings, some double, 836 vignettes and 540 illuminated letters designed by Luigi Vanvitelli and engraved by Carlo Nolli.

 The organization was based more on aesthetics than on explaining the context of the Roman site.

 The first volume contains the largest and most beautiful images.
 The images of paintings on fragments of the porticus are spread across all five volumes to cover paintings, since the first set of fragments from the portico was found in 1738, and the second set in 1761 after the first two volumes had been published.

 The artists again indulged in their imagination.
 A horseback rider that had been shown in the Disegni intagliati with the horse's tail and the rider's right hand missing was drawn by Vincenzo Campana as if it were in undamaged condition.
+Indeed, many of the engravings seem to be overworked, and presented as if in the pristine and original condition.
+Unlike other publications such as Charles-Nicolas Cochin and Jerome-Charles Bellicard's Observations upon the Antiquities of the town of Herculaneum, published in 1753, that provide a sketchy and small-scale plate from memory, that are more faithful to the underworked ancient paintings.

 Images within each volume are grouped by location, more because they have consistent styles than to show the Roman context.

 The text typically gave no information about the date and place of the find.

 The largest four images from the portico are depictions of Theseus, Hercules and Telephus, Achilles and Chiron, and Marsyas and Olympus.

 The engravers treat them as flat paintings, although in fact they were concave, and their shape shows where they were originally placed in the building.

 The book contains only a small selection of the paintings that were taken to Portici, although it seems that drawings were made of all these paintings.

 From 1765 onward the artists drew each painting as it appeared on the wall it decorated.